 - let them cool on the sheets for a few minutes and then transfer to a cooling rack

-- remove from the heat and add the powdered sugar stirring to combine, then drizzle in enough extra milk to make the icing thin enough for dipping
+- remove from the heat and add the powdered sugar and salt stirring to combine, then drizzle in enough extra milk to make the icing thin enough for dipping

 - gently take each cookie and dip the top in the icing and then place it back on the baking sheet to set up

 - once they've set up gently lift them off the baking sheet and place on a platter or plate